Try Google's Science Journal App with Five Activities for Physics Exploration

 Tip: Students might also compare the brightness of various environments at school.
 How bright is your classroom compared to the school library, cafeteria, gymnasium, auditorium, and outside?
 Have your students make guesses about how these locations rank in terms of light, and then put it to the test with the Science Journal app.

 Important: Keep in mind that Science Journal on iOS and Android use different units to measure "light" (EV on iOS and lux on Android).
 You will only be able to directly compare data from devices that are using the same unit of measurement.
-For more information about using the light sensor, see Exploring Light with the Science Journal App.
+For more information about using the light sensor, see Exploring Light with a Sensor App.

 2. Move Towards and Away from Light